-- While vegetables are steaming, in a bowl, mix together tamari & corn starch until combined.
+- While vegetables are steaming, in a bowl, mix together soy sauce & corn starch until combined.
 Then add ginger, sriracha, maple syrup, lime juice.

 - Combine chicken, vegetables, and sauce in the hot skillet.
 Stir until simmering and sauce thickens, about 1 minute.

 - Meat free option?
 If you’d like to make it vegetarian, simply swap out the chicken breasts for firm tofu, pressed and marinated with soy sauce.

 - No edamame?
 That’s ok – omit and add another of your favourite low FODMAP vegetables.
 Some of our swaps include radish, purple cabbage, bok choy, or carrots!